KattsonBastos/astro-airflow-certification/dag_authoring/study-notes/taskflow.md

 ```

 <p align="justify">
-&ensp;&ensp;&ensp;&ensp;TThis way still pushes a third XCOM message containing a non separated dictionary of the variables.
-In order to avoid this, we only have to set another parameters to the decorator:
+&ensp;&ensp;&ensp;&ensp;This way still pushes a third XCOM message containing a non separated dictionary of the variables.
+In order to avoid this, we only have to set another parameter to the decorator:
 </p>

 ```do_xcom_push=False```